datastax/python-driver/docs/index.rst

 Please send questions to the `mailing list <https://groups.google.com/a/lists.datastax.com/forum/#!forum/python-driver-user>`_.

-Alternatively, you can use the `#datastax-drivers` channel in the DataStax Acadamy Slack to ask questions in real time.
+Alternatively, you can use the `DataStax Community <https://community.datastax.com>`_.

 Reporting Issues
 ----------------